-Have a Broader Perspective
+Have A Broader Perspective

 The Bible tells us that there will always be wars and rumors of wars.
 People will say and do bad things.
-Tragedies will happen and bad days are sure to come.
-That being said, it’s crucial that we keep our attitude as one of love and acceptance, rather than one of anger and frustrations.
+Tragedies will happen, and bad days are sure to come.
+That being said: it’s crucial that we keep our attitude as one of love and acceptance, rather than one of anger and frustrations.
 We will all get through this.
 There’s already a vaccine created that’s shown to be 95% effective in clinical trials.

 This isn’t the first time in history that we’ve had a time where hope seems lost.
 Take for instance the Revolutionary War.
 It went on for seven years with no hope of insight for the Patriots until things finally started to turn.
 Another example is the Civil War, which seemed like a hopeless loss of life that seemed endless to people living through it.
-And yet now we see there was hope on the horizon and light at the end of the tunnel.
+And yet, now we see there was hope on the horizon and light at the end of the tunnel.
 The same is true today, even with a seemingly endless pandemic.
 It will all be okay.

 Focus On What Can Be Controlled

 You can only control what you can control.
 Accepting that takes baby steps.
 One thing you can focus on is truth and your reaction.
-The only thing we can actually control in these chaotic times is our reactions and how we handle our own actions.
+The only things we can actually control in these chaotic times are our reactions and how we handle our own actions.
 I am led to remember the Serenity Prayer by Reinhold Niebuhr: “God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”

 There is no denying that the virus has left all of us feeling more powerless than ever.
-We can’t control our days, the weather, how other people treat us, what others decide to say or do.
+We can’t control our days, the weather, how other people treat us, and what others decide to say or do.
 What we can control are our own actions and attitudes.
 Remember to be patient.
 Stay kind.
 Remain truthful.
 Be trustworthy.
 Have forgiveness.
 Try to be unselfish.
 These actions are the ones that will give you hope because they are the words of love.
-By embodying these actions yourself, you will communicate the hope of your teams and employees so desperately needs.
+By embodying these actions yourself, you will communicate the hope that your teams and employees so desperately need.
 It starts with you.